noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ## features

+- Set and manage guardrails and fine-grained access controls for your workforce and workloads.
+- Manage identities across single AWS accounts or centrally connect identities to multiple AWS accounts.
+- Grant temporary security credentials for workloads that access your AWS resources.
+- analyze access to right-size permissions on the journey to least privilege.

+## pricing

+## basics

 - resource policy: permissions related to specific actions on specific resources, e.g. Execute Lambda
   - determines who is allowed into a service boundary, i.e. grant service A access to service B
+  - policies attached to resources as opposed to users/groups/roles
 - execution role: enables a service to assume some role with some predefined behavior for interacting with other services
   - determines what service A can do within a service boundary
 - trust policy: enables a service to `AssumeRole` for taking action on behalf of another serviced
 - principle of least privilege: start with the most restrictive set of permissions possible
 - security in depth: multiple layers of redundant security
 - principal: a user, role, another aws service / account

-## pricing

-## terms

-- iam role: can be assumed by a user, an ec2 instance (e.g.) or an application
-- resource policies: policies attached to resources as opposed to users/groups/roles

-## basics

 ### users & groups